 Georgia’s renowned peach trees, fried pickles, porch-side storytellers, and mineral-rich red soil make it a standout vacation destination.
-Add to that its lasting literary heritage and your trip will create memories unlike anywhere else you have traveled.
+Add to that its lasting literary heritage and your trip will create memories unlike anywhere else.

 Click any link below for author and place information.

 Georgia has brought about authors of some of the most read books of the 19th and 20th centuries.
-After you get an overall idea of the literary landscape in Georgia through the Georgia Literary Map of the Georgia Center for the Book, check our pages for the sites we selected for the Georgia Author Adventures Trail:
+After you get an overall idea of the literary landscape in Georgia through the Georgia Literary Map of the Georgia Center for the Book, check our pages for the Georgia Author Adventures Trail: